-The US Dollar may well have entered another cycle of decline against the other major currencies of the world.
+The US Dollar may well have recently entered another cycle of decline against the other major currencies of the world.
+How will this affect gold and silver bought in New Zealand dollars?

-This week we have a question from a reader as to how this might impact any gains in the NZ Dollar gold price:
+This week we have a question from a reader as to how a falling US dollat might impact any gains in the NZ Dollar gold price:

 So in a nutshell the question was…